-- 9.7 Note that the projected subsidy figures and the Unfunded Past Service Liability results shown on the Fund Share basis are not directly comparable to the results shown in the Crown Accounts as at 30 June 2008, as the liabilities in respect of the Fund Share basis are calculated on a net of tax basis (and exclude the Judges and Masters Scheme and the Members of Parliament Scheme) rather than the pre-tax basis used for the Crown Accounts. - 9.8 The method adopted for derivation of employer contribution rates, expressed as a percentage of contributor salaries and inclusive of Employer Superannuation Contribution Tax, is set out in Appendix A. In that appendix, details are given of the derivation of a "notional fund" for a number of subsections of the Fund membership.
-Broad out-workings of the process of the various notional funds are also tabulated in that appendix. - 9.9 The following sections discuss the results for all groups, including the age and gender bands of the GEN scheme, noting that the funding employers in respect of which contribution rates are to be certified in accordance with section 95(2) of the Act are the employers of contributors in the ISL group, and the employers of those contributors in the GEN group who are paid other than out of public money. - 9.10 The good experience (mostly investment returns) has more than offset the effect of the strengthening of the basis (see 8.9) which has led to an increase in the projected surplus calculated, making it possible to continue with existing contribution rates.
+- 9.7 Note that the projected subsidy figures and the Unfunded Past Service Liability results shown on the Fund Share basis are not directly comparable to the results shown in the Crown Accounts as at 30 June 2009, as the liabilities in respect of the Fund Share basis are calculated on a net of tax basis (and exclude the Judges and Solicitor-General Scheme and the Parliamentary Scheme) rather than the pre-tax basis used for the Crown Accounts. - 9.8 The method adopted for derivation of employer contribution rates, expressed as a percentage of contributor salaries and inclusive of employer superannuation contribution tax, is set out in Appendix A. - 9.9 The following sections discuss the results for all groups, including the age and gender bands of the GEN group, noting that the funding employers in respect of which contribution rates are to be certified in accordance with section 95(2) of the Act are the employers of contributors in the ISL group, and the employers of those contributors in the GEN group who are paid other than out of public money. - 9.10 Due to the extreme market conditions resulting from the global credit crisis, the contribution rates in general have been revised upwards.
+The significant reduction in the value of the assets has necessitated increases in the contribution rates, which are covered in Appendix A. The GSF has been closed since 1992 (except for the ISL group which closed in 1995) and the number of contributors has decreased significantly.
+Additionally the continuing effects of the global credit crisis, over the months to June 2009, have resulted in large deficits in the notional funds which lead to significant increases in the contribution rates.
+This year the contribution rates recommended are based on the standard contribution rate which is the average rate per group to fund the future benefits over the remaining working lifetime of the members of that group.
+The next valuation due as at 30 June 2010 will consider any significant reversal of the effects of the global credit crisis on the valuation of the assets and the implications for the contribution rates.